abhi98228/KryStatusMonitorProject/README.md

 # KryStatusMonitorProject
+The project is built using Maven.
 The services which are to be monitored need to have actuator dependency.
 KryStatusMonitorProject calls "```/actuator/health```" endpoint for each of these services to check their status.

 To add the actuator to a Maven-based project, add the following ‘Starter’ dependency: